YemoAde/Classification-LoanDefault/README.md

 ***

 #### 1 Introduction
 The purpose of credit and loan facilities is to support businesses and families.
-The decision to grant or reject a loan application is based on the ability of the applicant to pay back - this is based on financial standing such as income, debt, other loans, credit history etc. Data on past applications and their performances can help banks and other lenders evaluate the risk default on a granted a loan request.
+The decision to grant or reject a loan application is based on the ability of the applicant to pay back - this is based on financial standing such as income, debt, other loans, credit history etc. Data on past applications and their performances can help banks and other lenders evaluate the risk of defaulting on a granted a loan request.
 The dataset in this report contains about 71 000 records of loan applications.
-The objective of the analysis is to determine the important factors that contribute to loan default or non-default, explain the some of the relationships between the factors and construct models to predict performance of future application based on the trained model.
+The objective of the analysis is to determine the important factors that contribute to loan default or non-default, explain some of the relationships between the factors and construct models to predict performance of future application based on the trained model.
 The Exploratory analysis will be performed in R.
 #### 2 About Data
 The data for this report was provided by a Professor and a Data Scientist and can be found [here](https://github.com/dearbharat/UNBMBA6693Data).
 The dataset contains about 71,289 observations and 29 variables.
 The variables are demographic and credit information.
 The variables are